-- Indian licorice: Some consider the extract of Indian licorice a natural antibiotic and so use it in the case of an infection caused hydronephrosis.
+- Indian licorice: Some consider the extract of Indian licorice a natural antibiotic and so use it in the case of an infection caused by hydronephrosis.

 In order to prevent hydronephrosis, the patient has to prevent the conditions that cause it in the first place.
 These prevention methods are:

-Kidney stones prevention: Preventing kidney stones can help prevent hydronephrosis, so these lifestyle strategies can be helpful: drinking normal quantities of water, reducing sodium intake, avoiding animal protein and taking in an appropriate amount of calcium.
+Kidney stones prevention: Preventing kidney stones can help prevent hydronephrosis, so these lifestyle strategies can be helpful: drinking normal quantities of water, reducing sodium intake, avoiding animal protein, and taking in an appropriate amount of calcium.

-Enlarged prostate prevention: There are several lifestyle habits that can help with preventing an enlarged prostate: eating more fruits and vegetables, eating low-fat foods, avoiding red meat, exercising regularly, drinking green tea, giving up alcohol and maintaining a healthy sex life.
+Enlarged prostate prevention: There are several lifestyle habits that can help with preventing an enlarged prostate: eating more fruits and vegetables, eating low-fat foods, avoiding red meat, exercising regularly, drinking green tea, giving up alcohol, and maintaining a healthy sex life.

-Cancer prevention: Although there is no cancer prevention strategy, there are some choices that can help reduce the risk: a low-fat diet, increasing the daily consumption of fruits and vegetables, reducing dairy products and maintaining a healthy weight.
+Cancer prevention: Although there is no cancer prevention strategy, there are some choices that can help reduce the risk: a low-fat diet, increasing the daily consumption of fruits and vegetables, reducing dairy products, and maintaining a healthy weight.

-Urinary tract infection prevention: Drinking 2 liters of liquids daily, maintaining a healthy weight and emptying the bladder after sexual intercourse.
+Urinary tract infection prevention: Drinking 2 liters of liquids daily, maintaining a healthy weight, and emptying the bladder after sexual intercourse.

 Do you suspect you might suffer from hydronephrosis?
 You can always learn more about renal problems and how to treat and cure them by getting in touch with our specialists at Cedars-Sinai Marina del Rey Hospital.